Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

 They like a moist soil so keep well watered and supply with a mulch in the spring.
 Feed with a fertilizer that is low in nitrogen.

 Though fairly easy to grow, getting newly established plants to flower is another matter.
-If you can get access to the plant hormone giberellin then an exogenous application should help to promote flowering.
+If you can get access to the plant hormone giberellin then an exogenous application can help to promote flowering.
 Failing this expect a long wait.

 It is a good idea to prune back to about 6 or 7 buds in the summer time until the first year of flowering.
 Once flowering has occurred, then the growing Wisteria can be cut back to three buds in the winter.
 If you require more Wisteria plants then propagate by taking root cuttings in the summer, or by division in the spring.